 TMJ is a chronic pain condition that can compromise the function of the temporomandibular joint.
-For many patients, TMJ related pain and symptoms are caused by a temporomandibular disorder (TMD) and/or teeth grinding.
+For many patients, TMJ-related pain and symptoms are caused by a temporomandibular disorder (TMD) and/or teeth grinding.
 TMJ is commonly misdiagnosed and when left untreated can cause damage to the teeth, gums, and jaw.
 TMJ disorders can interfere with a patient’s quality of life by making it difficult to eat or speak comfortably, and be the underlying cause of chronic facial pain.

 The Causes of TMJ Disorders

 TMJ disorders develop for many reasons and are often the result of several issues with your jaw and bite.
-You might clench or grind your teeth, tightening your jaw muscles, and stressing your TM Joint.
+You might clench or grind your teeth, tighten your jaw muscles, and stress your TM Joint.
 Or, you may have a damaged jaw joint due to injury or disease.
 Crooked teeth can also cause stress on the jaw and result in TMJ.
 Whatever the cause, the results may include very painful symptoms often associated with TMJ.

 Signs & Symptoms of TMJ

 Knowing the signs and symptoms of TMJ can help patients prevent further oral health complications such as worn teeth or damage to the function of the bite.
-If you notice any changes in your oral health, be sure to let Dr. Sarkarzadeh known.
+If you notice any changes in your oral health, be sure to let Dr. Sarkarzadeh know.

 - Frequent headaches